 Phase 1 – Assessment

 Phase 1 involved identifying the major metrics by which performance would be determined, along with the goals for the future state.
-Financial impact of the project was measured in terms of Cost per Adjusted (CMI) Discharge.
+The financial impact of the project was measured in terms of Cost per Adjusted (CMI) Discharge.

 Phase 2 – Concept Design

-Phase 2 revolved around construction of the conceptual elements.
+Phase 2 revolved around the construction of the conceptual elements.
 See Figure 1.

 (INSERT FIGURE 1.
 “Process and Organizational Concepts Involved in Patient Placement”)

 The team identified physical facilities for patient care by room types, special room needs, etc (Figure 2).
 For example cardiac monitors, wide doorways, negative air flow, radiation implant rooms.